Jasonette/documentation/docs/actions.md

 ## Cache vs. Local variable
 - Cache and local variables are both sandboxed per view.
 Therefore anything you store to cache and local variable is stored just for that view.
-- Local variables are only on memory so will go away when the view refreshs.
+- Local variables are only on memory so will go away when the view refreshes.
 But cache is stored persistently and stays until you overwrite or reset it.

 ---